RaphaelGuerra/ledger/FUTURE_PLANS.md

 # Future Plans

-## Print: Lançamentos Multi‑Page Continuation
+## Print: Lançamentos Multi‑Page Continuation (Issue #19)

 - Goal: When there are more than 32 lançamentos in a month, continue rendering additional columns/rows on a new page instead of truncating, while keeping the layout compact and readable.
+- Next Steps:
+  - Capture overflow examples (33+ lançamentos) to compare before/after layout changes.
+  - Prototype second-page rendering keeping the existing 4×8 grid and controlled page breaks.
+  - Validate saldo behavior (continuous vs. per-chunk) with stakeholders before coding the final approach.
 - Current: We chunk lançamentos into up to 4 side‑by‑side tables with 8 rows each (max 32 rows shown); if more, a note indicates truncated count.
 - Options:
   - Continue with additional rows on the next page using a second grid of up to 4 tables; insert a controlled page break before the second grid.